tonymullen/ups-website/src/partials/f16se/hw/hw7-AngularSPA-description.html.md

 Add the new material for this chapter to the **top** of the Readme.md file, so it's the first thing I see.
 Make sure the link to the live Heroku application stays on top also.

-To submit this assignment go to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336599) and enter the link to your GitHub Repository's top page (the same link as for the previous assignment).
+To submit this assignment go to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336599), submit the requested screenshots from Chapters 8, 9 and 10 to Moodle, and enter the link to your GitHub Repository's top page (the same link as for the previous assignment).
 Make sure that the link is a proper link (i.e. clickable).
 Also, make sure that your GitHub README.md file contains a (clickable) link to the live application on Heroku.